 You may think that an image is safe for use because most users have used it, but this is further from the truth as the owner may contact you concerning the use of this image.
 In this article, you will learn more about where to get pictures for your website.
 Here are some of the best places to get photos:

 If you want a site that offers new photos every week, then negative space is the place to look out for.
-The images in this site are shared without copy restrictions, meaning that one can use them freely.
+The Royalty Free Images in this site are shared without copy restrictions, meaning that one can use them freely.
 From technology to architecture, Negative Space is continually boosting the image collection.

 The good thing about it is that it is easy and simple to filter through the image gallery.
 In fact, you can sort them by color, category, as well as copy space position.

 Since its invention in 2004, several billion photos have been uploaded to Flickr.
 Most of these photos have been published under the Creative Commons Attribution license.
 It means that users can use the images on their websites provided they give credit to the original photographer.